About the course

 For some secondary subjects bursaries may be available please see the Get into teaching website https://getintoteaching.education.gov.uk/funding-and-salary/overview/funding-by-subject

 You will need a degree at a 2:2 or above and to have a grade c or equivalent in GCSE Maths and English.
-You will also need to pass the teacher skills tests for English and maths.
 There is the option of Subject knowledge Enhancement to train in subject that are not your degree specialism for some subjects.

 Criminal Records check (completed post interview)

 Photo ID with address (Passport or driving licence)

 Two other forms of ID with current address on

 Original copies of certificates of qualifications (GCSEs or equivalent and degree)

 Halterworth Teaching School Partnership Halterworth Teaching School Partnership is a well-established and popular provider of School Direct Initial Teacher Training in the South including the Isle of Wight.
 We offer school centred Primary and Secondary routes into teaching in conjunction with The University of Winchester.
 Our bespoke training recognises that people come from many different backgrounds and is tailored to suit individual needs.

 The University of Winchester is recognised by Ofsted as an ‘Outstanding’ provider of teacher education at both Primary and Secondary level and has a long history of training teachers.
 Training with us means that you will have full access to the provision of Winchester University, including Library and Student Services.